Tyler Cordner: Aldershot Town

 On 16 June 2022, it was announced that Cordner had joined Aldershot Town of the National League on a two-year contract.
 He made his debut for England C on 21 March 2023.

 York City

 On 7 July 2023, Cordner signed for fellow National League club York City for an undisclosed fee.

 In June 2024 he returned on loan to Ebbsfleet United on a season-long loan.

 On 18 July 2025, Cordner joined National League South side AFC Totton on a season-long loan deal.

+On 11 May 2026, York announced it was releasing him.

+He signed permanently for AFC Totton in July 2026.